 Please note that it will take up to 2 weeks to be reimbursed.

 In some circumstances, for instance, if you are going on fieldwork for a few weeks or more, it is possible to receive funding in advance of your trip.
-If you would like to request an advance, please complete a Student Advance Request Form.
+If you would like to request an advance please contact Financial Operations on firstname.lastname@example.org.
 You will reconcile your advance on your return.
 If you have not used all of the money you had advanced for your trip, you will need to return the funds.
 If you have used more than you had advanced, when you reconcile your advance, the extra funds due to you will be paid to your bank account.

 There are different sources of financial help for students experiencing severe financial difficulties.
 The Guild Advice Unit offers help with applications for the University-level hardship funds (Access to learning, SELS and FISH).
 They also provide advice on many other aspects of student finance and funding.

 A fund has been established for the alleviation of emergency financial hardship suffered by European and Part-time International students of the University of Exeter.
 Financial assistance will normally be in the form of a loan, and is in most cases unlikely to be in excess of £500.